 Zooplankton abundance shows a distinct seasonal cycle, with a gradual increase throughout the year until late fall when there is a substantial decrease following a reduction in phytoplankton production.
-This seasonal pattern reflects the increased production of copepod nauplii and copepodites, as well as larvaceans (the organisms associated with the occurrence of slub) and blackberries (pelagic gastropods).
-Species of small copepods (Pseudocalanus sp., Oithona sp., Centropages sp., Acartia sp.) dominate in the spring and fall, whereas larger species of the genus Calanus (C. finmarchicus, C. glacialis, C. hyperboreus) reach similar levels of numerical abundance by early to mid-summer.
+This seasonal pattern reflects the increased production of copepod nauplii and copepodites, as well as larvaceans (the organisms associated with the occurrence of slub, jelly like material that often coats fishing nets) and blackberries (pelagic gastropods).
+Species of small copepods (Pseudocalanus spp., Oithona spp., Centropages spp., Acartia spp.) dominate in the spring and fall, whereas larger species of the genus Calanus (C. finmarchicus, C. glacialis, C. hyperboreus) reach similar levels of numerical abundance by early to mid-summer.

-In 2006, the overall abundance of zooplankton at Station 27 was generally low, relative to the long term average, in 6 of the 12 dominant taxa collected at Station 27.
-These taxa included C. glacialis and C. hyperboreus.
-In contrast, the abundance of Calanus finmarchicus at Station 27 rebounded substantially from its lowest level in the previous year, as did the abundance of euphausiids and Metridia spp.
-Most of these differences were not statistically significant but the indication of a decreasing trend in abundance since 1999 for many species was mirrored on the southeastern Grand Banks.
+In 2007, the overall abundance of zooplankton at Station 27 was generally higher than in previous years, relative to the long term average, in 10 of the 16 dominant taxa collected at Station 27.
+These taxa included C. hyperboreus, Metridia spp. and euphausiids.
+In contrast, the abundance of C. finmarchicus at Station 27 decreased slightly following a substantial increase in the previous year.
+Most of these differences were not statistically significant.

 The overall abundance of C. finmarchicus at Station 27 was similar to its peak abundance in 2000 (Figure 4).
 There was a strong peak in abundance at the start of the summer, which is in contrast with the pattern in 2004/05, when peak abundance was less pronounced and only achieved in early fall.
 Peak occurrence of CI stages occurred in late May/early June, as in previous years.
 As in most years, early stage copepodites were present in the zooplankton community throughout the fall.
-As in 2000-03, there appeared to be a greater relative abundance of late stage copepodites well into the fall of 2006.
+The January emergence of C. finrmarchicus from winter dormancy appeared to be near normal in 2007 but there are indications of a delayed entry into dormancy in the fall.

-Figure 4: Seasonal abundance and relative stage distribution of copepodites of C. finmarchicus at Station 27 for 1999 to 2006.
+Figure 4: Seasonal abundance and relative stage distribution of copepodites of C. finmarchicus at Station 27 for 1999 to 2007.
 The youngest stages are indicated as CI (dark blue) and the oldest stages (C VI) represent the adults capable of reproduction (dark brown).

-The general distribution of copepod species across the Newfoundland Shelf was generally consistent with previous observations, with most small species occurring closer to shore, and larger species being distributed further offshore.
+The general distribution of copepod species across the Newfoundland Shelf was generally consistent with previous observations, with most small species occurring closer to shore and on the southeast Shoal, and larger species distributed further offshore.